baralevit/Joukowski-Transformation/README.md

 # Joukowski-Transformation
-Given a radius and center of a circle maps and plots the Joukowski transformation
+Given a radius and center of a circle map and plot the Joukowski transformation